espertus/jacquard-examples/hw1/README.md

-# Jacquard Quiz 1 Example
+# Jacquard Homework 1 Example

-This is an example of a [Jacquard](https://github.com/espertus/jacquard) autograder for a quiz.
-See the [parent directory](../README.md) for a video overview and instructions.
+This is an example of a [Jacquard](https://github.com/espertus/jacquard) autograder for a homework assignment.
+It demonstrates the use of:

+* Checkstyle
+* PMD
+* Unit tests
+* Code coverage
+* Cross-testing, i.e., running student tests against
+    * student code
+    * correct code
+    * buggy code

 ## Teacher Instructions

+We recommend walking through the [Quiz 1 example](../quiz1) and the top-level videos before trying out this example.

 ### Software Requirements

-* Gradle 8.0 or higher
+* Gradle
 * Python 3 if you want to test locally by executing `test_autograder.py` (optional)
 * bash (included on OS X and Linux)